 Evolutionary Psychology proposes that “evolution by natural selection is the only known causal process capable of producing complex physiological and psychological mechanisms” (Buss, 1995).
 More specifically, it posits that our behavior is substantially influenced by, or the product of, evolved psychological mechanisms (EPMs) (Wilson, 1975; Cosmides & Tooby, 1994; Buss, 1995; Confer et al, 2010).
 EP applies the principles of evolutionary biology to psychological research and theory, and in turn their application to other disciplines.

 While Darwin (1859) originally proposed the idea, little legitimate research was conducted until 1975 following E.O.
 Wilson’s seminal book Sociobiology.
 At about the same time, Behavioral Economics (BE) emerged.
 BE, which is largely based on EP, disproved Rational Choice Theory.
 In doing so, it fueled substantial interest and over the past four decades has firmly established that we are “predictably irrational” (Ariely, 2008; Kahneman, 2011).
-The consistency and nature of many of the observed biases in our decision making are increasingly supported by neurological evidence that confirms their origin as evolved characteristics rather than cultural or learned behaviors.
+The consistency and nature of many of the observed biases in our decision-making are increasingly supported by neurological evidence that confirms their origin as evolved characteristics rather than cultural or learned behaviors.
 The core concepts of EP are now widely accepted across psychology, neuroscience, economics, business management, and marketing to name just a few (Nohria & Groysberg, 2008; Nguyen-Phuong-Mai, 2017; Saad and Gill, 2000; Saad, 2019; Santos and Rosatti, 2015; Kock, 2009).

-In addition to overturning RCT and Maslow’s hierarchy of needs, EP has established there are both highly specialised EPMs and more generalized motivational drives.
-These EPMs have been shown to influence our behavior and decision making in a diversity of arenas (Lawrence and Nohria, 2002; Kenrick et al, 2010; Schaller, 2017).
+In addition to overturning RCT and Maslow’s hierarchy of needs, EP has established there are both highly specialized EPMs and more generalized motivational drives.
+These EPMs have been shown to influence our behavior and decision-making in a diversity of arenas (Lawrence and Nohria, 2002; Kenrick et al, 2010; Schaller, 2017).
 Specialized EPM traits detect and respond to specific patterns of stimuli.
 These include stimuli patterns such as faces, which activate a facial recognition circuit, the sight and sound of our siblings, which trigger the incest inhibition circuit and suppress the potential mate detection circuit, and exposure to an array of visual stimuli or scents that are perceived as attractive and activate a broad variety of mating behaviors from posturing to increased creativity (Rezai, 1996; LeDoux and Self, 2003; Miller, 2000; Griskevicius et al, 2006; Confer et al, 2010; Kenrick et al, 2010).

 There are also more generalized EPMs such as our instinctual expectation of fairness and motivational drives such as the drive to pursue status.
-While there are several proposed sets of motivational drives, including Motivational Drive Theory (Stroh, 2017), the Four Drive model (Lawrence and Nohria, 2002) and the Fundamental Motives framework (Kenrick et al, 2010(a); Griskevicius and Kenrick, 2013; Schaller et al, 2017), all share common elements.
+While there are several proposed sets of motivational drives, including Motivational Drive Theory (Stroh, 2017), the Four Drive model (Lawrence and Nohria, 2002), and the Fundamental Motives framework (Kenrick et al, 2010(a); Griskevicius and Kenrick, 2013; Schaller et al, 2017), all share common elements.
 These include EPMs that motivate the pursuit of belonging or bonding, status, and relative capability or learning.
-In addition, there is substantial evidence for drives described as the pursuit of novelty, gossip, play, self-image, parenting, mate retention, mate acquisition, and self protection.
-Critically for the museum community, EP research has robustly shown these EPMs influence every type of decision and behavior from school yard gossip and product adoption to who in our respective office environments we will assist and our choice of travel and holiday activities (Cummings, 2005; Kock, 2009; Saad, 2017, 2019; Abraham et al, 2016; Pinker, 1997; Griskevicius, 2013; Kock et al, 2018).
+In addition, there is substantial evidence for drives described as the pursuit of novelty, gossip, play, self-image, parenting, mate retention, mate acquisition, and self-protection.
+Critically for the museum community, EP research has robustly shown these EPMs influence every type of decision and behavior from schoolyard gossip and product adoption to who in our respective office environments we will assist and our choice of travel and holiday activities (Cummings, 2005; Kock, 2009; Saad, 2017, 2019; Abraham et al, 2016; Pinker, 1997; Griskevicius, 2013; Kock et al, 2018).

 Concurrent with the development of EP, new tools and research methods have dramatically expanded the scope and pragmatic applicability of neuroscience research.
-No longer exclusively the realm of medicine, neuroscience research is being applied to a diversity of fields form information system design to the experience and appreciation of art (Dimoka et al, 2007; Dimoka and Davis, 2008; vom Brocke et al, 2020; Cela-Conde et al, 2013; Pelowsky, 2017; Marin, 2015; Zaidel et al, 2013).
+No longer exclusively the realm of medicine, neuroscience research is being applied to a diversity of fields from information system design to the experience and appreciation of art (Dimoka et al, 2007; Dimoka and Davis, 2008; vom Brocke et al, 2020; Cela-Conde et al, 2013; Pelowsky, 2017; Marin, 2015; Zaidel et al, 2013).

 Unlike EP, which is increasingly explaining why people behave the way they do and what motivates behaviors and choices, neuroscience is revealing how, and in some cases proving the why.
 The volume of relevant research is prolific and includes whole sub-disciplines of immediate pragmatic use to museum practitioners such as neuroaesthetics (Pelowski, 2017; Marin, 2015; Zaidel et al, 2013; Seeley, 2011).